-The effective income tax rate was 2.0% and 5.5% in fiscal years 2014 and 2013, respectively.
-The 2014 tax benefit of \$88 relates to the reduction in the liability on unrecognized tax benefits related to research and development tax credits being carried forward due to utilization of a net operating loss.
-In fiscal year 2014, the effective income tax rate differed from the applicable mixed statutory rate of approximately 39.6% primarily due to recording a full valuation allowance of \$1,598 (refer to Note 4 of Notes to the Consolidated Financial Statements) on our deferred tax assets.
-The 2013 provision for taxes on income of \$169 consists of minimum federal and state income taxes.
+The effective income tax rate was -89.8% and 2.0% in fiscal years 2015 and 2014, respectively.
+The 2015 tax benefit of \$7,323 related primarily to reversal of the valuation allowance offset partially by income tax expense on book income.
+In fiscal year 2015, the effective income tax rate differed from the applicable mixed statutory rate of approximately 37.7% primarily due to the reversal of the entire valuation allowance of \$10,848 (refer to Note 4 of Notes to the Consolidated Financial Statements) on our deferred tax assets.
+The 2014 tax benefit of \$88 related to the reduction in liability on unrecognized benefits related to research and development tax credits being carried forward due to utilization of a net operating loss.

+ASC 740 requires that an entity's deferred tax assets be reduced by a valuation allowance to the extent its management determines that it is more likely than not that such deferred tax asset, or portion thereof, will not be realized.
+Management evaluated the realizability of its deferred tax assets to determine the need and appropriateness of a valuation allowance.
+In its determinations, Management considers items of evidence, both positive and negative, including those items outlined in ASC 740.
 The Company policy outlines measurable objective criteria that must be met before a release of the valuation allowance will occur.
 The three criteria set forth in the policy must all be satisfied before the valuation allowance can be reversed.
 The criteria are as follows: first, the Company's available federal tax net operating loss ("NOL") must be zero; second, the prior thirty-six month cumulative book basis pre-tax income (loss), after considering "one-time" events, is positive; third, the Company considers its outlook of near term continued profitable operations and assesses any material negative and positive trends or events on the immediate horizon.
-As of October 31, 2014, the Company (1) has a federal tax NOL of \$6,160, (2) has positive thirty-six month cumulative book income and (3) volatility and recent record highs in commodity costs create uncertainty about the Company's ability to generate future earnings.
-Only the second criterion has been satisfied, therefore, the Company will maintain a full valuation allowance against its deferred tax assets as of October 31, 2014.
+As of October 30, 2015, the Company (1) has utilized its entire federal net operating loss, (2) has positive thirty-six month cumulative book income and (3) meat commodity costs have lowered and stabilized and we have reduced the level of significant non-performing divisions (closure of the refrigerated deli food division during the prior fiscal year).
+As of October 30, 2015 all three criteria for valuation allowance reversal set forth in the Company policy have been satisfied and the Company has reversed the valuation allowance on deferred tax assets.